rlisahuang/rlisahuang.github.io/_pages/about.md

 Research
 ------

-I build programming tools (languages and interfaces) for tomorrow.
+I build interactive systems for programming.
 My research thus focuses on programming language techniques and their application in HCI.

 I aim to build programming tools that are **learnable, intuitive, and practical**.
 - By _learnable_, I mean with a flat learning curve for everyone from beginners to experts.